 - Develop communication frameworks for internal and external stakeholders

-- Build implementation timelines for all three waves
+- Build implementation timelines for all waves

 - Define success metrics and tracking mechanisms